 There is one regional hospital in the City of Peterborough: The Peterborough Regional Health Centre (PRHC).
 PRHC offers emergency medical services, and various screening and treatment services.
 PRHC also houses a number of clinics that offer specialized geriatric services.

-Specialized community-support programs for seniors are available through a number of local non-profit charitable organizations including Community Care Peterborough, VON, Alzheimer Society, the Elder Abuse Network, the Canadian Mental Health Association, and the Canadian Hearing Society.
+Specialized community-support programs for seniors are available through a number of local non-profit charitable organizations including Community Care Peterborough, VON, Alzheimer Society, the Elder Abuse Prevention Ontario, the Canadian Mental Health Association, and the Canadian Hearing Services.

 The Federal Government of Canada provides income-based services and benefits for seniors including Canada Pension Plan (CPP), Old Age Security (OAS), and Guaranteed Income Support (GIS).
 Service Canada, a federal agency, administers these programs.

-211 Ontario provides up-to-date information about social and health service organization across Ontario.
-The service can be accessed online or by dialing 2-1-1 on the telephone.
+211 Ontario provides up-to-date information about social and health service organizations across Ontario.
+The service can be accessed online or by dialling 2-1-1 on the telephone.

-The Ontario Seniors’ Secretariat publishes a comprehensive guide to services and programs for seniors in Ontario which is available in 16 languages.
+The Ontario Ministry for Seniors and Accessibility publishes a comprehensive guide to services and programs for seniors in Ontario.

 There are three seniors’ activity centres in the City of Peterborough that offer a variety of social and recreational opportunities tailored to older adults: Activity Haven, Mapleridge Recreation Centre, and the McDonnel St. Activity Centre.